William M. Singerly

-William Miskey Singerly (December 27, 1832 – February 27, 1898) was a Philadelphia businessman and newspaper publisher.
+William Miskey Singerly (December 27, 1832 – February 27, 1898) was an American businessman and publisher of The Philadelphia Record newspaper.

+Early life and education

-Singerly was born in Philadelphia in 1832.
+Singerly was born in Philadelphia on December 27, 1832.
 His father Joseph Singerly was instrumental in the creation of the city's street car system.
-Singerly graduated from high school in 1850 and worked in a produce commission house.
-He then worked with his father in the street car business and spent some time in that field in Chicago.
+Singerly graduated from high school in 1850.

+Career

+He worked for the J. Palmer & Company commission merchant company for ten years and founded a commission merchant business in Chicago, Illinois.
+He returned to Pennsylvania and worked for the Germantown Passenger Railway company and inherited stock worth $750,000 when his father died.

-Singerly purchased the small The Philadelphia Record newspaper in 1877 with a circulation of about 5,000 daily, and transformed it into a large circulation one-cent daily.
-By 1894, it had a circulation over 160,000.
+On June 1, 1877, Singerly purchased The Philadelphia Record newspaper from William J. Swain, the son of William Moseley Swain.
+It was a small newspaper with a circulation of only about 5,000 daily.
+He transformed it into a popular one-cent newspaper with a daily circulation of approximately 163,000.

-He was also involved in real estate development, overseeing the building of over 1,000 new homes.